-ENGINEERING TECHNOLOGY ENTRY PROGRAM
+ENGINEERING TECHNOLOGY ENTRY (ETE) PROGRAM

-This 15-week day school program provides academic upgrading to students wishing to enroll in an Engineering Technology program at BCIT.
-The ETE program provides courses in chemistry, communication, mathematics and physics which meet the School of Engineering Technology prerequisite in these areas.
+This 15-week full-time program provides academic upgrading to students wishing to enroll in an Engineering Technology program at BCIT.
+The ETE program provides courses in chemistry, communication, mathematics and physics which meet the School of Engineering technology prerequisite in these areas.
 The program also includes an introductory course in computer applications.
 This program is one term (15 weeks) in duration.
-The program will be offered three times per year with intakes in September, January and May.
-Students enrolled in the ETE program could be provisionally accepted (at time of enrollment) into an Engineering Technology program in the subsequent term, subject to satisfactory completion of the ETE program.
-Prerequisite: English 11 and Mathematics 11 or Program Head approval.
+It is offered three times a year, with intakes in September, January and May.

+Students enrolled in the ETE program could be provisionally accepted (at time of enrolment) into an Engineering Technology program in the subsequent term, subject to satisfactory completion of the ETE program.

+Prerequisites: English 11 and Mathematics 11 or Program Head approval.